An Airman's Letter to His Mother: The author of the letter

-The author of the letter has subsequently been revealed to be Flying Officer Vivian Rosewarne, the co-pilot of a Vickers Wellington bomber, stationed at RAF Marham, Norfolk.
-The 23-year-old flyer was killed during the Battle of Dunkirk in May 1940.
+The author of the letter has subsequently been revealed to be Flying Officer Vivian Allen William Rosewarne, the co-pilot of a Vickers Wellington bomber, stationed at RAF Marham, Norfolk.
+The 23-year-old pilot was killed during the Battle of Dunkirk in May 1940.
 Rosewarne's death notice was eventually published on 23 December 1940.

-Rosewarne was an only son whose early years were spent in Brentwood where he attended Brentwood School.
+Rosewarne was an only son whose early years were spent in Brentwood, Essex, where he attended Brentwood School.

-On 30 May 1940, a force of 17 Wellington bombers from RAF Marham took off to provide close ground support to the British Expeditionary Force as they withdrew from the beaches of Dunkirk.
-Aircraft R3162 from No. 38 Squadron RAF was shot down near the town of Veurne in Belgium and the six-man crew were killed.
+On 30 May 1940, a force of 17 Wellington bombers from RAF Marham took off to provide close ground support to the British Expeditionary Force as they withdrew from Dunkirk.
+Aircraft R3162 from No. 38 Squadron RAF was shot down near the town of Veurne (Furnes) in Belgium and the six-man crew were killed.
 On 31 May 1940, the co-pilot, Flying Officer Vivian Rosewarne, was reported missing, believed killed.

 This is the text of the loss report and crew disposition:

 Rosewarne and his crew were laid to rest at Veurne Communal Cemetery Extension (West Vlaanderen Belgium).